BookStackApp/website/content/blog/2024/bookstack-release-v24-02.md

 **Upgrade Notices**

-TODO - Add security notice for v23.12.3.
-TODO - Copy to updates page.
+- **Security** - The v23.12 branch of BookStack recently had a security release, which you can find details of in our [v23.12.3 blogpost](/blog/bookstack-release-v23-12-3/).

-- **Comments** - The ability to use markdown content in comments has been removed in this release, replaced by a WYSWIYG editor.
-This was a fairly hidden feature though so was not commonly utilised.
+- **Comments** - The ability to use markdown content in comments has been removed in this release, replaced by a WYSIWYG editor.
+Markdown in comments was a fairly hidden feature though so was not commonly utilised.
 Existing markdown comments will remain although formatting may be lost if old markdown comments are edited.
-- **Commands** - The "Regenerate Comment Content" command has been removed in this release as this action is now redundant.
+- **Commands** - The "Regenerate Comment Content" command has been removed in this release since this action is now redundant.
 - **OIDC Authentication** - Proof Key for Code Exchange (PKCE) support has been added to BookStack OIDC authentication.
-This should not affect existing OIDC use, but you may want to enforce PKCE to be required for BookStack on your authentication system, if supported, for extra security.
+This should not affect existing OIDC use but you may want to enforce PKCE to be required for BookStack on your authentication system, if supported, for extra security.

 TODO - Video
 <!-- {{<pt 4gCUZhHumJDLTtSbGQzXzU>}} -->